Learning Stochastic Closures Using Ensemble Kalman Inversion

-We wish to solve the inverse problem of finding $\theta$ from noisy evaluations of $\cG(\theta)$.
-The noisy evaluations arise from the fact that we will use finite-length trajectories to approximate the expectation defining $\cG(\theta)$; averages over initial conditions and/or realizations of the noise could also be used.
+\author{ {\sc Tapio Schneider, Andrew M. Stuart, Jin-Long Wu} \ We wish to solve the inverse problem of finding $\theta$ from noisy approximate evaluations of $\cG(\theta)$.
+The noisy approximate evaluations arise from the fact that we will use finite-length trajectories to approximate the expectation defining $\cG(\theta)$; averages over initial conditions and/or realizations of the noise could also be used.
 The following remark highlights the various observables $\cF$ that we will use in this paper.

-\begin{remark} We will use $m^{th}-$moments of vector $x$ at time $t=0$:
+\begin{remark} We will use $m^\textrm{th}-$moments of vector $x$ at time $t=0$:

-where $M$ is a subset of cardinality $m$ comprising indices (repetition allowed) from $\{1,\cdots, n\}$, leading to the ergodic average $\cG_m$.
+where $x_j$ denotes the $j^\textrm{th}$ element of vector $x$, and $M$ is a subset of cardinality $m$ comprising indices (repetition allowed) from $\{1,\cdots, n\}$, leading to the ergodic average $\cG_m$.
 We will also use $\cF_{ac}(x(\cdot))=x(t) \otimes x(0)$, leading through ergodic averaging to the auto-correlation function $\cG_{ac}$ of the stationary process.
 And finally we will use $\cG_{psd}$ to denote parameters of a polynomial fit to the logarithm of the power spectral density; recall that the power spectral density is the Fourier transform of the auto-correlation function of the stationary process.
-All of the functions $\cG_m, \cG_{ac}$ and $\cG_{psd}$ can be approximated by time-averaging. \end{remark}
+All of the functions $\cG_m, \cG_{ac}$ and $\cG_{psd}$ can be approximated by time-averaging.

+It is instructive to think of $\cG(\theta)$ as the infinite-time average of the quantities of interest so that, assuming ergodicity, the dependence of the initial condition of the trajectory generating the data disappears.
+By doing so, we obtain an inverse problem in which the latent variable, the trajectory itself, disappears from the inference problem.
+This is distinct from many other approaches to parameter estimation in which trajectories and parameters are jointly inferred \citep{pulido2018,bocquet2020}.
+In practice, we have only finite time averages available, which means that $\cG(\theta)$ is only available to us through approximate, noisy evaluations, with noise entering through the dependence on the initial condition and through sensitive dependence on initial conditions.
+The ensemble methods described in the next section are demonstrably and provably effective in dealing with the setting in which only approximate, noisy evaluations of $\cG(\theta)$ are available \citep{duncan2021}. \end{remark}

 We now describe four examples that will be used to illustrate the methodology.

 \begin{example}[Lorenz 63 System] The Lorenz equations \citep[see, e.g.,][]{lorenz1963deterministic} are a system of three ordinary differential equations taking the form